What is the List of Deaths?

 - the death has occurred within a detention centre, a refugee centre or shelter, or any other property designated to host migrants, refugees and asylum seekers by public authorities;

-- the death has occurred on the public soil of any European country during a police raid, a border control activity, or a public investigation aimed at penalising the presence of ‘illegally’ residing people;
+- the death has occurred on the public soil of any European country during a police raid, a border control activity, or a public investigation aimed at penalising the presence of residents, who are undocumented;

 - the death has occurred during deportation procedures;